byhemechi/sddblog/src/posts/2019-02-11-Rendering.md

 ---
-title: "Things Python sucks at #1: Rendering"
+title: "Things Python sucks at #1/∞: Rendering"
 date: 11 Feb 2019
 author:
     name: George Fischer
     image: george.jpg
 template: post
-tags: python,rendering,ascii,dart
+tags: python,rendering,ascii,node.js
 ---
 Python is not fast.
-This isn't good for doing lots of things in a short amount of time (like rendering).
+Low speed isn't good for doing lots of things in a short amount of time (like rendering).

 This is a bit of a problem, as my game is going to need to write a lot of characters to the screen, many of which you can't even see.
 We're going to need to do something else here.
 It's time to cheat (some more)(oops).